-I own and run ScienceCommunicationMedia.com, which uses Patreon and affiliate links.
+I own and run ScienceCommunicationMedia.com, which uses affiliate links, and Gumroad.

 I co-run Nerd Nite DC, a ticketed nightlife event that’s part of a global network of Nerd Nites.
 The organization has partnered with the Smithsonian Institution, Folger Shakespeare Library and the Planetary Society.